 Building the right deck

 Don’t pick up every card you see.
 You want to take cards that go well with your other cards and relics, and add to the overall strategy you’ve created for the run.
-For example, if you’re running a build that increases your Strength, you’ll want to take cards that scale with that.
+For example, if you’re running one of the Ironclad deck builds and you are focusing on Armor and Strength, you’ll want to take cards that scale with that.

 Similarly, adding too many cards can make you draw your best cards (win conditions) too late in the fight.
 However, keep in mind that you need to add both offense and defense somewhat quickly in order to defeat elites and the act 1 boss.
 Again, don’t be afraid to pivot from a strategy if you get a high-value card that you can build around.